qunsheng/learn-angular2/README.md

 Go to workspace, type: git clone https://github.com/qunsheng/learn-angular2.git

-Open the folder using code, modify the readme.md, save the file, then click git button in Code, stage then push
+Open the folder using code, modify the readme.md, save the file, then click git button in Code, 1) stage the file; 2) type message then commit; 3) click ... button, click push